ikebana-ui/ikebana/readme.md

 ### Developing a component

 Use `gulp server` to fire up a live-reload server.
 You can then open `http://localhost:4000/<component-name>/<component-name>.html` and start development.
-The live-reload server will watch the `lib/components` folder and reload your browser upon detecting changes.
+The live-reload server will watch the `lib/components` directory and reload your browser upon detecting changes.

 ### Distributing a component